tienfeek/chute-tutorials/iOS/README.md

 A container for uploading a set of Assets to a set of Chutes.

 ## Component
-Pre-made drop in classes to simplify writing Chute enabled applications.
+A Pre-made drop in class to simplify performing common tasks in a Chute enabled application.